practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Clojure/README.md

 As usual, I refer to the "speed part" of the program with this source code: ![random_streams_for_perf_stats](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/02%20-%20functional%20languages/Clojure/random_streams_for_perf_stats_core.clj)

-My first program version with building a vector of integer values (with no pre-allocations of memory) and naive string concatenations on initially two empty strings was a speed desaster.
+My first program version with building a vector of integer values (with no pre-allocations of memory) and naive string concatenations on initially two empty strings was an execution speed desaster.
 This first version was about 50 times slower than my Python script or Scala program!

 <br/>